matrix-org/synapse/docs/usage/configuration/config_documentation.md

 The option `mau_limit_alerting` is a means of limiting client-side alerting should the mau limit be reached.
 This is useful for small instances where the admin has 5 mau seats (say) for 5 specific people and no interest increasing the mau limit further.
-Defaults to True, which means that alerting is enabled.
+Defaults to true, which means that alerting is enabled.

 Example configuration: